|Type of medicine||Antidiabetic medicine|

 |Used for||Type 2 diabetes mellitus|

 People with diabetes need treatment to control the amount of glucose (sugar) in their blood.
 This is because good control of blood sugar levels reduces the risk of complications later on.
-Some people can control the sugar in their blood by making changes to the food they eat, but for other people, medicines like repaglinide are given alongside the changes in diet.
+Some people can control the sugar in their blood by making changes to the food they eat but, for other people, medicines like vildagliptin are given alongside changes in diet.

-Before taking repaglinide make sure your doctor or pharmacist knows:
+Before taking vildagliptin make sure your doctor or pharmacist knows:

 - If you are pregnant, trying for a baby or breast-feeding.

 - If you have heart, kidney or liver problems.